ubmagh/springboot-microservices/3- activité pratique 1/README.md

 ⭐ Exceptions management and returning Http codes

+## network issue

 > ⚠ Dockerized everything, but still cannot establish communication between running containers (static ports & adresses), maybe this is why i need a configuration provider service

+> i've tried to run containers with host network mode `network_mode: host` but this is only available in linux hosts https://docs.docker.com/network/host/